 My husband valued this more as a memoir than as a cultural document; the opposite was true for me.
 As a memoir it’s fairly unexceptional, but it’s valuable as a picture of a rare and dwindling way of life in the British countryside.

-#5: Heida: A Shepherd at the Edge of the World by Heiða Ásgeirsdóttir with Steinunn Sigurðardóttir
+#5: Heida: A Shepherd at the Edge of the World by Steinunn Sigurðardóttir

 (translated from the Icelandic by Philip Roughton)

 DNF after 53 pages.
 I was offered a proof copy by the publisher on Twitter.
-I thought it would be interesting to hear from a female Icelandic shepherd who was a model before taking over her family farm and then reluctantly went into politics to try to block a hydroelectric power station on her land.
-Unfortunately, though, even with the help of a co-writer, the book is scattered and barely competently written.
+I thought it would be interesting to hear about a female Icelandic shepherd who was a model before taking over her family farm and then reluctantly went into politics to try to block a hydroelectric power station on her land.
+Unfortunately, though, the book is scattered and barely competently written.
 It doesn’t help that the proof is error-strewn.
+[This mini-review has been corrected to reflect the fact that, unlike what is printed on the proof copy, the sole author is Steinunn Sigurðardóttir, who has written the book as if from Heiða Ásgeirsdóttir’s perspective.]

 What’s the last major reading theme you’ve had?